What is VoIP?

 Compare VoIP Phones to Traditional Telephones

-Traditional telephony is all about analog signals travelling over copper wires whereas VoIP relies on digital signals traveling across the internet.
-Physical networks are necessary to make traditional phones work and installation of hubs, switch stations, wires, etc. which makes them expensive.
+Traditional telephony is all about analog signals traveling over copper wires whereas VoIP relies on digital signals traveling across the internet.
+Physical networks are necessary to make traditional phones work and the installation of hubs, switch stations, wires, etc. makes them expensive.
 When comparing VoIP Phones to Traditional Telephones, the main factors you need to consider are:

 VoIP Call and Sound Quality